It’s Friday, and so we like to look back at a week of roleplaying industry news and discoveries.

 That’s the preamble, so now it’s time to get on with the news!
 If are any stories that should have mentioned, then please speak up in the comments.
 Need a catch up on the catch-ups?
 You can whizz through previous Routinely Itemised: RPGs round ups.

 - D&D and Pathfinder are both down in popularity, while Call of Cthulhu climbs in The Orr Group’s industry report.

 - Early reviews of Cyberpunk Red Jumpstart Kit are in ahead of the game’s Gen Con launch.

-- Keith Barker, Eberron’s creator, announced that he’d be doing his own ‘unofficial’ sourcebook for the campaign world.
+- Keith Baker, Eberron’s creator, announced that he’d be doing his own ‘unofficial’ sourcebook for the campaign world.

 - Alerts fired all over the internet as security sites noticed Roll20 had been hacked.
 Except, this was old news from months ago.
 What happened?
 The hack was confirmed by a third-party tipster.

 - The parody setting Monsters of Murka turned egirl bathwater into a D&D item.

 - We talked to the author of Fever: Death Toll an adventure supplement for Chaosium’s Call of Cthulhu.